giovannipbonin/ieee-program/README.md

 - Implement on a computer and test with real inputs

 Note: you should use standard libraries of python when practicing.
 Unless, for example, the question is sorting an array, then you should ask the interviewer whether he expects you to use the standard library or implement it yourself.
-When in doubt, always ask for clarification.
-Don't make any assumptions that you are not 100% sure of, and don't be afraid to ask questions, it's a good thing.
+When in doubt, always ask for clarification!
+Don't make assumptions, and don't be afraid to ask questions, it's a good thing.

 ### Starting with basics